govinda-attal/winning11/README.md

 From this it clear that rules are different for each topic.
 However it is not exactly clear on number of topics and/or dynamic nature of validations.
 - Small number of topics and static nature of validation rules
-- Large (or unknown) number and/or dynamic nature of Topic and Validations
+- Large (or unknown) number and/or dynamic nature of topic and validations

 Therefore we have two options which can help to decide accordingly.
 Hence `RulesProvider` interface decouples core validation logic from rules fetcher/provider.